 The family I lived with in India turned out to be leaders in a highly influential Hindu caste, the Rapjuts.
 Our strategy was to convert and train influential high-caste Rajputs and Brahmins to become evangelists and change-makers, so we believed this was a providential opportunity.
 Our strategy was part of the Bible’s Great Commission, which states that Jesus will come back to rule the Earth once every ethnolinguistic people group has heard the gospel (Matthew 24:14, 28:19; Revelation 5:9-10, 7:9).
 I worked with Evangelical Christian organizations like the Assemblies of God, Pioneers, IHOP, and others who view India as a strategic place to do evangelism because it has more unreached people groups than any other nation.
 Many Christian churches around the world are devoted to sending missionaries to India in order to accomplish the task of global evangelism.
 They start orphanages and rescue sex slaves, using charitable work as a cover to target India’s most vulnerable populations, resulting in the exchange of one form of oppression for another.

 Even though I was a devoted Christian, I suffered from chronic anxiety, low self-esteem, and sexual repression.
-During my Seminary studies, I committed myself to overcome fear and get healthy.
+During my Seminary studies, I committed myself to overcoming fear and getting healthy.
 I experienced a painful rude awakening, realizing that the Bible’s teachings about hell, sin, and fear are extremely psychologically abusive.
-After going on trips to the festival Burning Man, taking psychedelic mushrooms in California, and working as a minister in New York City, one day I woke up and realized I was no longer a Christian, and I was no longer afraid.
+After struggling for a few years trying to make Christianity work for me and working as a minister in New York City, one day I woke up and realized I was no longer a Christian, and I was no longer afraid.
 I quit my job and moved out to California, finding my healing through therapy, spiritual experiences, yoga, and meditation.
-I blog, speak, and offer coaching for healing religious trauma and helping people transition into spirituality at www.lifeafterdogma.org.
-I am a Clinical Psychologist in training at California Institute for Integral Studies in San Francisco.
+I blog, speak, and offer coaching to help people heal their religious trauma and integrate healthy, authentic spirituality.

 I am returning to India not as a missionary, but as a learner.
-I will promote ecumenical and cross-cultural dialogue that will result in mutual healing and charity instead of the constant religious tension and conquest we see in India and around the world.
-I will travel to Jaipur, Bangalore, Delhi, Coonor, and other places I conducted evangelistic efforts, sharing my story of deconversion and reconciliation and bringing awareness to abusive missionary practices.
-My story is not just my own; it represents the stories of countless missionaries and religious who have de-converted and suffer from the aftermath of guilt and shame, and the millions of people who still suffer today under the oppression of religious imperialism.
-Please donate generously and share my story with others who will benefit from this work.
+I plan to promote ecumenical and cross-cultural dialogue that will result in mutual healing and charity instead of the constant religious tension and conquest we see in India and around the world.
+I will travel to places where I conducted evangelistic efforts, share my story of deconversion and reconciliation, and bring awareness to abusive missionary practices.
+My story is not just my own; it represents the stories of countless missionaries who have de-converted and suffer from the aftermath of guilt and shame and the millions of people who still suffer today under the oppression of religious imperialism.